 More than 11,000 people in Leavenworth County struggle to get enough food to eat.
 At times, they’re forced to make difficult choices between feeding their families and paying their rent.

 Catholic Charities of Northeast Kansas is here to help.
-Our Leavenworth Emergency Assistance Center (EAC) is available to low-income individuals and families who need food or assistance with basic utility payments, housing, clothing or medical prescriptions.
+Our Leavenworth Family Support Center is available to low-income individuals and families who need food or assistance with basic utility payments, housing, clothing or medical prescriptions.